yesodweb/yesodweb.com-content/blog/2015/02/brittle-haskell-toolchain.md

 So here are the toolchain problems I've identified above:

-1. Tight coupling between GHC version of some core libraries like bytestring.
+1. Tight coupling between GHC version and some core libraries like bytestring.
 2. A known issue lasting undocumented for a corner case for over a year, without any indication on the Hackage page that we should be concerned.
 3. The Cabal library silently changed the semantics of a field, causing complete breakage of a package.
 4. cabal-install's solver gets confused by standard flag usage, at least in slightly older versions.